ir-uam/RELISON/docs/source/sna/metrics/pair.rst

 Parameters
 ^^^^^^^^^^

-* *normalize:* true if we want to normalize the coefficient, false otherwise.
+* :code:`normalize`: true if we want to normalize the coefficient, false otherwise.

 Configuration file
 ^^^^^^^^^^^^^^^^^^